uomgamejam/Intrivix/readme.md

-A simple side-scrolling platformer, using only one button.
+A simple side-scrolling platformer, using but one lonely button.